|

 ABSOLUTISM

-A philosophical base position from which one can only perceive arguments in "black or white" terms, having no nuances or shades of grey.
+A philosophical base position from which one can only perceive arguments in "black or white" terms,

 AD HOMINEM